Appeals

 This is an administrative fine.
 We issue it instead of a criminal citation.

-Usually, a citation follows an order to correct letter, but they can be issued immediately in certain cases.
+Usually, a citation comes after an order to correct letter, but they can be issued immediately in certain cases.
 You can appeal a citation within 25 days of the date it was issued.

 • Filed an appeal